-The M06-L functional needs high integration accuracy (at least integration 7) for reasonable gradients.
+The M06-L functional needs high integration accuracy (at least BeckeGrid quality good) for reasonable gradients.
 For TPSS moderate integration accuracy for reasonable gradients is sufficient.
 For heavier elements (Z>36) and if one uses the M06-L functional it is also necessary to include the following keyword